Georgia Birding and Nature

 This site is different from other sites in that I focus on birds that I actually find, not ones that I relocate or photos that people send me.

-Highlights include the rarest birds ever documented in GA, such as Scott's Oriole and Yellow-billed Loon.
+Highlights include some of the rarest birds ever documented in GA, such as Scott's Oriole and Yellow-billed Loon.
 Many birds listed as accidental for the area or time of sighting are also included.

 Michael is mainly handling Butterflies and Moths.
 Michael Beohm is a pioneer as a student of nature; finding and documenting wildlife all by himself.
 I've never met anyone else with such talent and insight.